 }

 On the other hand, we have the ‘API.hpp’ file that contains the functions that interact with the REST API.
-Here we have one function for each endpoint exposed by our example REST API, which illustrate the usual requests for Get, Replace, Update, and Delete, each with their methods and with the necessary parameters, either in the URL or in the body of the request encoded as Json.
+Here we have one function for each endpoint exposed by our example REST API, and they illustrate the usual requests for Get, Replace, Update and Delete, each with its methods and with the necessary parameters, either in the URL or in the request body encoded as Json.

-On the other hand, we have the ‘processResponse(…)’ function that is responsible for collecting the server responses and performing the appropriate actions with them.
-In this case, we simply show them through the serial port.
-In a real project, we would interpret the received data (probably another Json file) and perform the appropriate actions.
+On the other hand, we have the ‘processResponse(…)’ function that is responsible for collecting the server’s responses and performing the appropriate actions with them.
+In this case, we simply display them via serial port.
+In a real project, we would interpret the received data (probably another Json file) and execute the appropriate actions.

 String ApiHost = "http://192.168.1.1:8080";